Certified-Everlasting Quantum NIZK Proofs: Introduction

 Observe also that the requirement to delete the proof does not interfere with verification.
 This is because verification can be performed first without disturbing the state (by gentle measurement), and the proof can be deleted having served its purpose.
 Another interesting aspect is that the verifier can immediately verify and revoke the proof, which can then be checked.
 As a result, the parties need not maintain the state for long unlike other primitives with certified-deletion.
-This can be quite useful due to the difficulty of maintaining quantum states over long periods.
+This can be quite useful due to the difficulty of maintaining quantum states.

-The aforementioned works then showed that such proofs can be obtained for all languages in QMA (the quantum generalization of $\NP$) assuming only OWFs, or even weaker quantum-assumptions such as the existence of pseudo-random states \cite{C:JiLiuSon18}.
+The aforementioned works then showed that such proofs can be obtained for all languages in $\QMA$ (the quantum generalization of $\NP$) assuming only OWFs, or even weaker quantum-assumptions such as the existence of pseudo-random states \cite{C:JiLiuSon18}.
 Naturally, one can consider the non-interactive analogue where the prover sends a single message to the verifier, and the verifier sends back a deletion certificate.
 While one might argue this is no better than a two-round protocol, the deployed applications wouldn't be slowed down by the second message, which could be batched and sent at a later point.
 Hence, at the expense of using quantum resources and relying on the ability to penalize a non-confirming verifier, there exists the possibility of obtaining statistically-sound NIZKs with an everlasting zero-knowledge guarantee.
-Despite this hope, and the construction of several advanced certified-everlasting primitives in recent years (See Section \ref{sec:rel-work}), CE-NIZKs are yet to be realized.
-In this work, we study this possibility in detail.
+Despite the hope, and the construction of many advanced primitives with certified-everlasting forms of security (See Section \ref{sec:rel-work}), CE-NIZKs are yet to be realized.
+We explore this possibility in detail.